• Oct 06, 2025

 • Financial institutions.
 Banks, credit unions, and other financial institutions are prime targets due to their involvement in processing and transferring funds.
 Money mules may attempt to use these institutions to launder illicit funds or to facilitate fraudulent transactions.

 • Online retailers.
-E-commerce businesses are often targeted because they process large volumes of transactions, making it easier for fraudulent activities to go unnoticed.
+E-commerce businesses are often targeted because they process large volumes of transactions, making fraudulent activities easier to go unnoticed.
 Money mules may use stolen credit card information to make purchases through online retailers, exploiting vulnerabilities in payment systems.

 • Money service businesses.
 Companies that provide money transfer services, such as Western Union, are at risk because they facilitate the movement of funds across borders.
 Money mules may attempt to use these services to transfer illicit funds or to receive payments from victims of various scams.